How to use the Bambuser Content Manager?

 To upload your pre-recorded videos and images you may drag and drop them to the upload area in the “Create Content” section.
 It is also possible to select your files using a file dialogue opened by clicking “Browse” in the upload area or “Upload” in the “Create” dropdown menu.

-By using RTMP inputs you may easily gather video from your favourite third party software.
-To set this up, simply create a set of Bambuser RTMP credentials and use them to configure a stream output.
+By using RTMP input you may easily gather video from your favourite third party software or device.
+RTMP input configuration has moved from the Content page to the Developer page.
+See how to create a Bambuser RTMP application id and use it to configure a stream output in your RTMP software or device.

 Your own app